 - 2.1.
 During the Plan Year, the Plan's DC benefits were comprised of benefits: - a.
 For former members of the Quaker Oats Money Purchase Scheme; - b.
 For former members of the Huntley & Palmer Foods Scheme or Smiths Monthly Plans; and - c.
 For former members of the Pepsi-Cola UK Retirement Plan. - 2.2.
-These are known as the legacy money purchase benefits and are administered by Aptia, the new name for the pension administration business previously owned by Mercer. - 2.3.
+These are known as the legacy money purchase benefits and are administered by Aptia. - 2.3.
 The legacy money purchase arrangements are not being used as a qualifying scheme for automatic enrolment purposes. - 2.4.
 AVCs are provided through 'bundled' arrangements (administration, investment, and communication services from each provider) with Aviva and Standard Life for Defined Benefit ('DB') members.
 There is also an AVC arrangement invested with Prudential where the administration is undertaken by Aptia. - 2.5.
-AVCs are also provided for DB members on an 'unbundled basis with administration services provided by Aptia and investments replicating those for the legacy money purchase arrangements. - 2.6.
+AVCs are also provided for the Plan's DB members on an 'unbundled' basis with administration services provided by Aptia and investments replicating those for the legacy money purchase arrangements. - 2.6.
 These arrangements are all closed to future contributions following the closure of the Plan to future DB accrual on 31 March 2022.